Sanofi to cut price of its most-prescribed insulin by 78% in US

 Novo Nordisk and Eli Lilly bowed to political pressure earlier this month to make these life-sustaining diabetes treatments more affordable.

-(Reporting by Patrick Wingrove in New York, Pratik Jain in Bengaluru; Editing by Maju Samuel)
+(Reporting by Patrick Wingrove in New York and Pratik Jain in Bengaluru; Editing by Maju Samuel and Shounak Dasgupta)

 ((Pratik.Jain@thomsonreuters.com;))